ydalosa/sylvain69780.github.io/_posts/2021-06-05-dihedral-angle-and-the-spider-slider-puzzle.md

 I quickly realized that there was a problem with an essential angle allowing the assembly of the puzzle.

-Refering to the article on [Philippe Cichon's blog (French)](https://puzzles-et-casse-tete.blog4ever.com/le-scorpius-1), this angle is 70 degres, but why this value ?
+Refering to the article on [Philippe Cichon's blog (French)](https://puzzles-et-casse-tete.blog4ever.com/le-scorpius-1), this angle is 70 degres, but it is only an approximation.

 The explanation is in the design of this puzzle, mentioned in the Stewart Coffin's book **The Puzzling World of Polyhedral Dissections**.

+As the pieces are placed on the faces or an inner rhombic dodecahedron, this angle is formed when 2 pieces on 2 different faces overlap.
+The first piece is oriented along one border of the rhombus, the second aligned with the other.

 ![preview](https://johnrausch.com/PuzzlingWorld/images/fig093.gif)

 My illustration using Shadertoy

-<iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/slfSRj?gui=true&t=10&paused=true&muted=false" allowfullscreen></iframe>
+<iframe width="640" height="360" frameborder="0" src="https://www.shadertoy.com/embed/slfSRj?gui=true&t=0&paused=false&muted=false" allowfullscreen></iframe>

 This [sentence](https://johnrausch.com/PuzzlingWorld/chap08.htm) of the book gives somes clues.
 >The rhombic dodecahedron can be totally enclosed by a symmetrical cluster of 12 sticks having equilateral-triangular cross-section.

 The Wikipedia page about the [Rhombic dodecahedron](https://en.wikipedia.org/wiki/Rhombic_dodecahedron) mention that $\arccos(\frac{1}{3})$ is the acute angles on each face.

-As the pieces are placed on the faces or an inner rhombic dodecahedron, and there is a visual explanation below from the book.

 ![preview](https://johnrausch.com/PuzzlingWorld/images/fig097.gif)